usherlabs/kwil-ls-oracle/README.md

 ### Steps to test a single node

-1. Create the demo stream
+1. Create the demo stream (case the network is unstable, you might prefer using the [web interface](https://streamr.network/hub/streams/new))
     ```bash
+   # If your wallet is not configured, remember to add `--private-key <PRIVATE_KEY>` flag
    streamr stream create /kwil-demo
     ```

-2. Make the stream public
+2. Make the stream public (or via web UI, too)
     ```bash
    streamr stream grant-permission /kwil-demo public subscribe
     ```